 Virgin Unite is the non-profit foundation of the Virgin Group.
 They unite people and entrepreneurial ideas to reinvent how people live and work in the world to help make peoples’ lives better.
 Their aim is to revolutionise the way businesses, government and the social sector work together; driving business as a force for good.
 Virgin Unite’s overheads are covered by Sir Richard Branson and the Virgin Group, meaning that 100% of donations received go directly to the front line where they are needed most.

-Pride 'n Purpose is the charitable arm of Ulusaba Private Game Reserve in South Africa.
+Pride 'n Purpose is the non-for-profit organsation of Ulusaba Private Game Reserve in South Africa.
 It is committed to helping disadvantaged communities living adjacent to the Sabi Sand Reserve.
-Originally established in 2003 by members of the Ulusaba family, all the charity’s running expenses are covered by Virgin Limited Edition and Virgin Unite.
-100% of donations go directly towards much needed projects and it is estimated that Pride ‘n Purpose benefits over 35,000 people across six communities.
+Originally established in 2003 by members of the Ulusaba family, all the charity’s running expenses are covered by Virgin Limited Edition and Virgin Unite, resulting in 100% of donations going directly towards much needed projects.
 The Pride ‘n Purpose philosophy is that people are most effectively helped if they are empowered to help themselves, so the emphasis is most definitely on sustainable development initiatives.
+It is estimated that Pride ‘n Purpose benefits over 150,000 people across 14 communities.